Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Definitions and Terminology

 In addition, explanation algorithms can use various types of information to enhance explanation goals.
-In this context, an ``explanation style'' refers to the method employed to explain the reason behind certain recommendations to users \cite{tintarev2015explaining}.
-The literature enumerates different possible explanation styles \cite{tintarev2015explaining,kouki2019personalized,bilgic2005explaining,papadimitriou2012generalized}.
-For example, \cite{kouki2019personalized} defines six different explanation styles: Social, which uses social connections such as friends in explanations (e.g., "Watch Titanic because your friend Alice likes it"); Content, which uses item metadata in explanations (e.g., "Watch Titanic because you like drama movies"); User-based, which generates explanations based on other users (e.g., "Watch Titanic since similar users watched it as well"); Item-based, that uses similar items to justify a recommendation (e.g., "Users who watch Braveheart also watch Titanic"); and popularity explanations (e.g., "Titanic is highly popular among users").
+In this context, an ``explanation style'' refers to the method or different types of data employed to explain the reason behind certain recommendations to users \cite{kouki2019personalized,bilgic2005explaining,papadimitriou2012generalized,tintarev2015explaining}.
+The literature also enumerates different possible explanation styles \cite{tintarev2015explaining,kouki2019personalized,bilgic2005explaining,papadimitriou2012generalized}.
+In this manuscript, we will use the five different explanation styles defined in \cite{kouki2019personalized}: user-based, which generates explanations based on other users (e.g., "Watch Titanic since similar users watched it as well"); Item-based, that uses similar items to justify a recommendation (e.g., "Users who watch Braveheart also watch Titanic"); Content, which uses item metadata in explanations (e.g., "Watch Titanic because you like drama movies"); Social, which uses social connections such as friends in explanations (e.g., "Watch Titanic because your friend Alice likes it"); and popularity explanations (e.g., "Titanic is highly popular among users").
 Hybrid explanation styles use combinations of two or more of the previous explanation styles.\looseness=-1

 After an explanation is generated based on a method and an explanation style, the evaluation can be performed in two distinct ways: with online experiments or offline experiments.
-Online experiments also have two main distinct subcategories: Online evaluation and user trials.\looseness=-1
+We categorize online experiments with two main distinct subcategories: A\slash B testing and user trials.\looseness=-1

-In online evaluation, an A\slash B test divides users of a deployed system into a control and an intervention group.
-The control group receives baseline explanations, while the intervention group receives explanations from the algorithm being evaluated.
-The impact of explanations is assessed by comparing clicks from both groups to determine if there is improved adherence in the intervention group.\looseness=-1
+In A\slash B testing, the impact of explanations is assessed by comparing clicks from two groups to determine if there is improved adherence in the intervention group over the control group.
 In contrast, user trials do not rely on deployed systems.
-Instead, participants are recruited to simulate system interactions.
-Unlike deployed \ac{RS}s, where the set of interacted items updates continuously with user clicks over time, user trials involve a single session.
+Participants are recruited to simulate system interactions.
+Unlike deployed \ac{RS}s, where the set of interacted items is updated continuously with user clicks over time, user trials involve a single session.
 In this session, participants are assigned or create a set of simulated interactions, receive recommendations and evaluate explanations.\looseness=-1